flutterdro/flutterdro.github.io/_posts/2025-03-01-overengineering-for-funsies.markdown

 Have you ever encountered a problem which can be done manually in 10 mins, but when you sit down to do it, you suddenly feel something is amiss?
-And 10 min job suddenly turns into an hour of beautiful agony and 5 mins of actually getting the work done.
+And 10 min job suddenly turns into an hour of agony and 5 mins of actually getting the work done.
 After that you have the urge to design a generic solution which will turn that 10 min job into an instant one.